AnotherDaniel/smahub/README.md

 - Sven (littleyoda) - [Home-Assistant-Tripower-X-MQTT](https://github.com/littleyoda/Home-Assistant-Tripower-X-MQTT)
 - Wenger Florian (datenschuft) - [SMA-EM](https://github.com/datenschuft/SMA-EM)

-I'd like to thank these contributors for their work and for sharing their code, which has been invaluable in the development of SMAHub.
+I'd like to thank these authors for their work and for sharing their code, which has been invaluable in the development of SMAHub.
+Contributors to the smahub codebase are listed in CONTRIBUTORS.md